PICOVERAVR/PICOVERAVR.github.io/_posts/2022-01-12-meta-links.md

 ## General information/Upstream
 I titled this section "upstream" because content on these sites is sometimes picked up by larger "downstream" sites.
 ### [Hacker News](https://news.ycombinator.com/)
 For me, Hacker News is where I find almost all of my interesting articles and is the source of most of my current bookmarks.
 It functions similarly to Reddit but is more or less dedicated to tech news and interesting projects or blog posts.
-Some might argue that the web UI looks a little dated, but on the other hand the entire website loads in _0.86 seconds_ on my desktop, while Reddit takes 15.2 seconds to load the entire site with an ad blocker.
+Some might argue that the web UI looks a little dated, but on the other hand the entire website loads in _0.86 seconds_ over ethernet, while Reddit takes 15.2 seconds to load the entire site with an ad blocker.
 It also works great on mobile devices.

 Sidenote: Any time AWS goes down, you hear about it here first.
 I recall waking up to "AWS is down" posts one morning last year and getting Apple News notifications about the same outage on my phone that afternoon.
 ### [Phoronix](https://www.phoronix.com/scan.php?page=home)